 With the exception of Brian Inglis, none of the Casement authors mentions this document which is analysed here for the first time in 102 years.
 TNA FO 337/107.

-Firstly the document, which is mentioned by one Casement author only – Inglis, is extremely difficult to find in The National Archives because it does not resemble what is usually called a memorandum with the conventional identifiers From X and To Y. Indeed it was located only after the personal intervention of a specialist at TNA.
-It cannot be confirmed that Casement’s biographers have not seen this document but if they have seen it, they chose with one exception not to mention it.
+Firstly the document, which is mentioned by Inglis, is extremely difficult to find in The National Archives because it does not resemble what is usually called a memorandum with the conventional identifiers From X and To Y. Indeed it was located only after the personal intervention of a specialist at TNA.
+If Casement’s other biographers have seen this document they chose to avoid it.
 Given that this document contains the first ever reference to the homosexual dimension, it is significant that it has not received the attention it deserves.
 When given attention, anomalies, incongruities and a major contradiction emerge.

 Lindley met Christensen at around 2 pm on 29th October in the British Legation.
 Christensen returned after the meeting to the Grand Hotel and informed Casement.
 Accounts suggest that the meeting was relatively short – perhaps 30 minutes.